CodeCraftsmanSandeep/everything_is_logical/data_structures/non_linear_data_strutures/graphs/trees/binary_trees/heaps/readme.md

     - BST O(logn)
 - Heap vs PQ
   - Heap is a specific data structure with the heap property and is commonly used to implement Priority Queues.
   - Priority Queue is an abstract concept for a queue where each element has a priority, and the element with the highest or lowest priority is served first.
 A heap is one of the most efficient ways to implement a priority queue.
+- Height of heap (complete binary tree) is : floor(log2(n)) where n is the number of elements in heap.

 | title | notes |
 |:------|:------|